 Subsequently, Melody created several initiatives equipping early-career scientists and engineers to engage with policymakers, including the Texas Science Policy Fellows program where fellows addressed immunization bills in the Texas Legislature.
 She looks forward to working at the intersection of her interests in science, policy, and politics as an IEEE-USA Congressional Fellow.

-Clarissa Bhargava is currently finishing her PhD in Materials Science and Engineering at the University of California Berkeley, where she is an NSF Graduate Research Fellow developing 2D materials for applications in ultra-thin, low-power electronics and optoelectronics.
+Clarissa Bhargava earned a PhD in Materials Science and Engineering at the University of California Berkeley, where she was an NSF Graduate Research Fellow developing 2D materials for applications in ultra-thin, low-power electronics and optoelectronics.
 Clarissa holds a Bachelor of Science in Materials Science and Engineering from the Massachusetts Institute of Technology, with a minor in Applied International Studies from MIT’s department of Political Science.

-Alongside her research, Clarissa currently serves as a Marketing and Communications specialist for the Molecular Foundry, a Nanoscale Science Research Center at Lawrence Berkeley National Laboratory.
-In this role, she disseminates the Foundry’s high-impact research by writing press releases and communications for the Department of Energy, fellow scientists, and the general public.
+Alongside her research, Clarissa served as a Marketing and Communications specialist for the Molecular Foundry, a Nanoscale Science Research Center at Lawrence Berkeley National Laboratory.
+In this role, she disseminated the Foundry’s high-impact research by writing press releases and communications for the Department of Energy, fellow scientists, and the general public.
 As an IEEE-USA Congressional Fellow, Clarissa is excited to tackle issues related to energy and the environment as well as education and equity.

 Engineering & International Development Fellowship (USAID)